The 20 fringe players sold by Chelsea for £140m in just three seasons

 We miss Cesc.
 We miss his assists and his right foot and his kind face.
 Chelsea didn’t consider that when they sold the midfielder to Monaco for £8.9million, did they?

-One 18-minute appearance for Chelsea, three loan spells away from the club, one £3.5million transfer to Sassuolo, one banger in Serie A. Get him back.
+One 18-minute appearance for Chelsea, three loan spells away from the club, one £3.5million transfer to Sassuolo, one buyback clause that led to plenty of clamour for the Blues to activate following the winger’s impressive form in Serie A.

 One of England’s Under-17 World Cup winners, Panzo jumped ship from Chelsea before they could send him to Vitesse by joining Monaco for around £2.5million in 2018.